 #5: Green Tea

 This is an interesting one, but it can be a great addition to afternoon smoothies for a little pick-me-up.
 Steer clear of the afternoon coffee and add a half-cup of green tea to your smoothie.
-Find your favorite flavor combination and you can add a little agave to sweeten it up.
+Find your favorite flavor combinations and you can add a little agave to sweeten it up.